 In this article, I’ll discuss the seven best recipes for homemade paint removers and, for the less intrepid, what kinds you can actually buy instead without utilizing harmful chemicals.

 7 Best Homemade Paint Removers

-Homemade Paint Removers (for latex paint, enamel or any other oil-based paint) are usually considered by most of the homeowners due to the obvious safety concerns.
+Homemade Paint Removers (for latex paint, enamel, or any other oil-based paint) are usually considered by most homeowners due to the obvious safety concerns.

-The good thing is you can use them for a variety of different applications like for removing the paint from a brick wall, wood, metal, carpet, plastic, concrete, or even car parts like alloy wheels.
+The good thing is you can use them for a variety of different applications, like removing the paint from a brick wall, wood, metal, carpet, plastic, concrete, or even car parts like alloy wheels.